-8.14 Number of attempts

-8.14.1 Candidates can apply and sit the DLM examination as many times as required.

-8.15 After the DLM examination

-8.15.1 Review of the examination

-- (a) Results are released when the Chief Examiner and the Academic Dean of the FFLM are satisfied that the examination was conducted appropriately and in accordance with the procedures of the Faculty of Forensic & Legal Medicine. - (b) The Chief Examiner's Committee considers each question in the DLM prior to its appearance in the examination and reviews the question's performance after every examination, as well as reviewing the examination as a whole.
+- 8.14 Number of attempts - 8.14.1 Candidates can apply and sit the DLM examination as many times as required. - 8.15 After the DLM examination - 8.15.1 Review of the examination - (a) Results are released when the Chief Examiner and the Academic Dean of the FFLM are satisfied that the examination was conducted appropriately and in accordance with the procedures of the Faculty of Forensic & Legal Medicine. - (b) The Chief Examiner's Committee considers each question in the DLM prior to its appearance in the examination and reviews the question's performance after every examination, as well as reviewing the examination as a whole.
 In addition to the final scores obtained by the candidates, the Chief Examiner's Committee will also note the mean score for the examination and the mean scores for, and the discriminatory power of, the questions that comprise each paper.
-A detailed analysis of the responses to each item (including a separate index of discrimination for every item), and a coefficient indicating the internal reliability of the examination as a whole, are also considered by the Committee.
-In the light of these analyses, the FFLM Chief Examiner's Committee may make modifications to the questions and answers that it deems desirable to ensure that the quality of the examination is maintained.
+A detailed analysis of the responses to each item (including a separate index of discrimination for every item), and a coefficient indicating the internal reliability of the examination as a whole, are also considered by the Committee may make modifications to the questions and answers that it deems desirable to ensure that the quality of the examination is maintained.